This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Homemade hummus recipe is so easy.

 I am a huge fan of hummus because it is such a quick snack, perfect for on the go and healthy too.
 However, those small containers at the grocery store can add up if you eat this as often as we do.

 The solution is simple.
-Make homemade hummus.
+Make homemade hummus for an Easy Indian Food Recipes.
 I started thinking that is is just chickpeas with seasoning and should be fairly simple to make.

 The results were smooth and flavorful humus.
 It literally took just minutes to make.
 We will definitely be making this from now on.
 I love saving money and serving my family good quality snacks.